Obtain a Specialization

 The National Commission for Health Education Credentialing (NCHEC) is the body responsible for this certification.
 More information about obtaining this certification and continuing education opportunities outside of NNLM can be found on the NCHEC website.

-For more information on CHES learning opportunities through NNLM, contact Erin Seger, MPH, CHES, Health Professions Coordinator.
+For more information on CHES learning opportunities through NNLM, contact the Public Health Coordination Office.

 In partnership with MLA, NNLM is pleased to guide LIS and iSchool instructors through getting their course approved as a consumer health course for students to earn their CHIS certification.

-Have you ever wondered how your course can be certified for the CHIS program?
+Have you ever wondered how your course can be certified for the Consumer Health for Library Students program?
 This page will show you how!

 How to Get Started

 To get started, go to MLA Course Submission Page to submit the MLA CE approval application form to be considered.
-Contact the MLA Professional Development department for any questions or additional information.
+You can also refer to our guide to help you complete the form.
+Contact the MLA Professional Development department for questions or assistance.